Adam Duvall Preview, Player Props: Red Sox vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have the 27th-ranked team ERA among all MLB pitching staffs (4.89).
+- The Nationals have a 4.89 team ERA that ranks 27th across all league pitching staffs.

-- The righty last pitched on Tuesday against the Philadelphia Phillies, when he threw 4 2/3 innings, allowing four earned runs while giving up six hits.
+- In his most recent time out on Wednesday, the left-hander went five innings against the Philadelphia Phillies, allowing six earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.